The Official Home Page of

 This Philip Klass was not the same the same person as Philip J. Klass, who debunked UFOs.
 To add to the confusion, both Philip Klasses were born about the same time.
 Philip J. Klass was the avionics editor of Aviation Week and Space Technology for many years, and died in Florida on August 9, 2005.

-Phil Klass, Richard Adams (Watership Down, Plague Dogs) and Frank Perdue (the chicken guy, died 2003) were all born the same day: May 9, 1920.
+Phil Klass, Richard Adams (Watership Down, Plague Dogs, died 2016) and Frank Perdue (the chicken guy, died 2003) were all born the same day: May 9, 1920.

-© 2003-2010 by Laurie D. T. Mann.
+© 2003-2023 by Laurie Mann.